achuchulev/tfc-api-get-output/README.md

-# Example on how to get Terraform Cloud outputs via API
+# Get an output of a Terraform Cloud workspace via API

 ## Create a Workspace on Terraform Cloud containing some declared [output](https://www.terraform.io/docs/configuration/outputs.html)